robertovicario/uninsubria-Blockchain/docs/articles/2_BFT.md

 \vspace{0.5cm}

 :::error
-**Vulnerability:** This protocol relies on a single source node to initiate the broadcast.
-If this node is compromised, it can send conflicting messages to different nodes, potentially disrupting consensus.
-This creates a _Single Point of Failure_, where the entire system never reaches consensus.
+**Single Point of Failure:** This protocol relies on a single source node to initiate the broadcast.
+If this node is compromised, it can send conflicting messages to different nodes, potentially disrupting consensus and causing the entire system to never reach consensus.
 :::

 ## Dolev-Strong Protocol